ayushsingh82/Nexchange/data_md/upcoming-roadmap.md

 #### Cross-Chain Support
 - Introduce support for additional chains such  as  Aptos , etc
-- Expand staking options with diverse validator pools for teh same achain
+- Expand staking options with diverse validator pools for a chain

 ## 🏗️ Phase 3: Protocol Layer Development (Q2 2026)